Bike lanes and sidewalks were added to 121st Street South from C Street South to State Route 7 during a project that

 The road shoulders were widened to accommodate paved bike lanes, curbs, gutters, sidewalks and landscaping.

-A marked crosswalk with a pedestrian-activated flashing beacon will be added approximately 50 feet west of the Pierce Transit transfer station.
+A marked crosswalk with a pedestrian-activated flashing beacon was added approximately 50 feet west of the Pierce Transit transfer station.

 Street lights were also added, along with an enclosed storm drainage system and stormwater treatment facilities.